Numerical wildfire and AI Weather

 • Uncertainty quantification and ensemble forecasting for wildfires

-• Real-time fire monitoring and prediction systems
+• Real-time monitoring and prediction systems

 • Wildfire resilience strategies for urban and peri-urban environments